airpair/user-analytics-as-your-product-grows/post.md

 If you have a data scientist (or someone who can play one on TV) and your own datawarehouse, you can leverage an impressive collection of cloud-based analysis tools, including [Mode](https://modeanalytics.com/), [Looker](http://www.looker.com/), [Chartio](https://chartio.com/), and [Datahero](https://datahero.com/) (in addition to traditional tools like [R](http://www.r-project.org/) and [Tableau](http://www.tableau.com/)).

-If you're light in the data science department, you can look take advantage of our [USERcycle recipes](https://usercycle.com/recipes) which connect directly to your datawarehouse, and provide a end-to-end analysis and visualization, inspired by the best practices of world-class product owners.
+If you're light in the data science department, you can look take advantage of our [USERcycle recipes](https://usercycle.com/recipes) which connect directly to your datawarehouse, and provide end-to-end analysis and visualization, inspired by the best practices of world-class product owners.

 ---